+Su stainability Appraisal Objectives Policy Criteria Questions

+3. Economic Structure and 5.
+Will it provide the required

+Innovation infrastructure

-Su stainability Appraisal Objectives Policy Criteria Questions Economic Structure and 5.
-Will it provide the required Innovation infrastructure 4.
-Shopping Centres (increase the Will it encourage the vitality of the vitality and viability of existing city centre, town centre, district shopping centres) centre or local centre?
+4. Shopping Centres (increase the 1.
+Will it encourage the vitality of the

+vitality and viability of existing city centre, town centre, district

+shopping centres) centre or local centre?

 5. Health and Wellbeing (To improve 1.
+Will it reduce health inequalities?

+health and wellbeing and reduce

+health inequalities)

-Will it reduce health inequalities? health and wellbeing and reduce health inequalities) 5.
-Health and Wellbeing Will it improve access to health services?
+5. Health and Wellbeing 2.
+Will it improve access to health

+services?

 5. Health and Welling 3.
 Will it increase the opportunities for recreational physical activity?

 5. Health and Wellbeing 4.
-Will it provide new open space or improve the quality of existing open space?
+Will it provide new open space or

+improve the quality of existing open

+space?

 5. Health and Wellbeing 5.
-Will it improve access to local food growing opportunities?
-6. Community Safety (To improve community safety, reduce crime and the fear of crime) Will it reduce crime and the fear of crime?
-6. Community Safety Will it contribute to a safe and secure built environment?
-7. Social Inclusion (To promote and support the development and growth of social capital and to improve social inclusion and to close the gap between the most deprived areas within the plan area) Will it protect and enhance existing cultural assets?
-7. Social Inclusion Will it improve access to, encourage engagement with and residents' satisfaction in community activities?
+Will it improve access to local food

+growing opportunities?

+6. Community Safety (To improve 1.
+Will it reduce crime and the fear of

+community safety, reduce crime and crime?

+the fear of crime)

+6. Community Safety 2.
+Will it contribute to a safe and

+A 111 1 1 1 secure built environment?

+7. Social Inclusion (To promote and 1.
+Will it protect and enhance existing

+support the development and growth cultural assets?

+of social capital and to improve

+social inclusion and to close the gap

+between the most deprived areas within the plan area)

+7 Social Inclusion 2.
+Will it improve access to, encourage

+engagement with and residents'

+satisfaction in community activities?

 7. Social Inclusion 3.
-Will it increase the number of facilities e.g. shops, community centres?
+Will it increase the number of

+facilities e.g. shops, community

+centres?

 7. Social Inclusion 4.
-Will it provide for the educational needs of the population?
-8. Transport (To make efficient use of the existing transport infrastructure, help reduce the need to travel by car, improve accessibility to jobs and services for all and improve travel choice and accessibility) Will it use and enhance existing transport infrastructure?
+Will it provide for the educational

+needs of the population?

+8. Transport (To make efficient use of 1.
+Will it use and enhance existing

+the existing transport infrastructure, transport infrastructure?

+help reduce the need to travel by

+car, improve accessibility to jobs and

+services for all and improve travel

+choice and accessibility)

 8. Transport 2.
-Will it help to develop a transport network that minimises the impact on the environment?
-8. Transport Will it reduce journeys undertaken by private car by encouraging alternative modes of transport?
+Will it help to develop a transport

+network that minimises the impact

+• Tropoport on the environment?

+ð.
+Transport 3.
+Will it reduce journeys undertaken

+by private car by encouraging

+alternative modes of transport?